 Ashley has been testing whitegoods for years.

-"Not only do you run the risk of your plates coming out dirty, some cheap and nasty detergents contain harsh abrasive agents that can actually dull or wear away your delicate glassware fairly rapidly," he explains.
+"Not only do you run the risk of your plates coming out dirty, some cheap and nasty detergents contain harsh abrasive agents that can actually dull or wear away your delicate glassware fairly rapidly."

 "Luckily, our tests have shown you don't need to pay top dollar to get a great wash, although we generally find tablets do perform better than their cheaper powder counterparts."

 3. Not cleaning the filters

-Who wants to stick their hand into a slimy hellmouth of gunk, meat muck and soggy beans?
+You probably know you should do this.
+But, really, who wants to stick their hand into a slimy hellmouth of gunk, meat muck and soggy beans?

-"Cleaning it may be unpleasant, but it's nowhere near as stomach-turning as having to reach into a black pool of fetid wash water in the bottom of your unit to clear a blockage.
+"Cleaning it may be unpleasant, but it's nowhere near as stomach-turning as having to reach into a black pool of foetid wash water in the bottom of your unit to clear a blockage.
 Experience that once and I guarantee you'll make filter cleaning a very regular chore indeed."

 4. Stacking your cutlery the wrong way

 It's the domestic dispute that's raged since the dawn of the dishwasher – should your cutlery point up or down in the basket?

-Check out his convincing argument and send it to your partner or housemates if they're doing it wrong.
-Then the arguments will be over for good, right?
+Check out his convincing argument for pointing your cutlery down and send it to your partner or housemates if they're doing it wrong.
+Then the arguments will be over for good.
+Probably.

-5. Handwashing instead of using your dishwater
+5. Washing by hand instead of using your dishwasher

 Handwashing in a sink typically uses more water than a dishwasher

 "Plus, dishwashers like to be run.
 If you leave them for too long, their seals can dry out and harden, and you may even get an insect infestation that can cause your unit to break down.
 Cockroaches love electrical circuits for some reason."

-6. Not filling it to full capacity
+6. Not filling it to capacity

-"Running it half-empty is leaving money on the table as far as your energy and water use is concerned.
+"Running it half-empty is leaving money on the table as far as your energy and water use are concerned.
 Also, a full dishwasher will have better drying performance due to the greater thermal mass of its contents."

-7. Washing non-dishwasher safe items
+7. Washing non-dishwasher-safe items

 We've all been there.
 You're in a rush so you pop that wooden chopping board or those posh wine glasses into the dishwasher.
 You know it should be hand-washed but life's too short and there's too much to do.